EricRdC/Scraping-Sports-Stats/README.md

 # Scraping Sports Stats
-This is a series of Python codes that fetchs HTML tables containing sports stats (Team averages, opponent averages and advanced stats if applicable), converting numeric values to float, displaying those stats in a DataFrame and its descriptive statistics.
+This is a series of Python codes that fetchs HTML tables containing sports stats (Team averages, opponent averages and advanced stats if applicable), converting numeric values to float, displaying those stats in a DataFrame and its descriptive statistics, or using .txt files containing .csv stats in case of HTML restrictions.
+(WIP) Linear regression and ML for predicting future values
-For now, Major American Sports are in offseason (NFL is an exception, but is not a target right now), so the only codes availables are EuroLeague and EuroCup Basketball, with also Premier League and Italy Serie A (soccer)